-In January, the most recent update of Title 24 will go into effect.
+In January 2017, the most recent update of Title 24 went into effect.
 Since these standards were drafted in 2016, they are referred to as the 2016 standards, which can be confusing, since they actually go into effect in 2017.

 The changes may end up being pretty important to a lot of our California customers, especially those eyeing retrofit projects on the horizon.

 The new requirement for lighting projects: as long as you reduce energy consumption by 50 percent in a given space, Title 24 is not triggered and no extra control solutions need to be added.